 Besides checking if advisers are licensed and authorised with the Portuguese Insurance and Pension Funds Supervisory Authority, ensure they have the necessary qualifications to give the guidance you are seeking.

-You will find financial advice in Portugal is offered on a different basis than in the UK.
+You will find financial advice in Portugal is offered differently than in the UK.

 Trust and your financial adviser